PanzerPlace/bama-scraper/ReadMe.md

 ### How to use this applciation
 #### Step 1
+Browse to the record you'd like to download.
+Once you see the record browser, right-click it and select "This Frame > Show Only This Frame".
-Browse to the record you'd like to download and press F12 to open Developer Tools.
-Now click on the Console tab and type `window.Drupal.settings.islandoraInternetArchiveBookReader`.
+After the page finishes loading, press F12 to open Developer Tools.
+Click the Console tab and type `window.Drupal.settings.islandoraInternetArchiveBookReader`.
 An object is dumped to the console as response.
 Right-click the object and select 'Copy Object'.
 Paste the contents to the `settings.json` file in the project directory.